-The executive officers of the Company and their ages at March 1, 2013 are set forth below.
+The executive officers of the Company and their ages at March 1, 2014 are set forth below.
 See Item 9B of this Form 10-K for additional information on the Company's management.

-Name Age Position 1 William G. Schultz 44 President and Chief Executive Officer [2011] 2 David T. McGraw 61 Vice President, Treasurer and Chief Financial Officer $[2008]^3$ Bruce Blackwood 50 Vice President and General Manager, Suttle [2007] 4 Seweryn Sadura 42 Vice President and General Manager, Transition Networks [2011] 5 Michael J. Skucius 59 Vice President, Information Technology [2010] 6 Karen Nesburg Bleick 48 Vice President, Human Resources [2009] 7 Scott Fluegge 43 Vice President and General Manager, JDL Technologies, Inc [2011] 8 Kristin A. Hlavka 31 Corporate Controller [2011] 9 8
+Name Age Position Curtis A. Sampson 80 Chairman of the Board and Interim Chief Executive Officer [2013] 2 Edwin C. Freeman 58 Vice President, Treasurer and Chief Financial Officer $\left[2013\right]^3$ Bruce Blackwood 51 President and General Manager, Suttle [2007] 4 Scott Otis 52 President and General Manager, Transition Networks [2013] 5 Michael J. Skucius 60 Vice President, Information Technology [2010] 6 Scott Fluegge 44 President and General Manager, JDL Technologies, Inc [2011] 8 Kristin A. Hlavka 32 Corporate Controller [2011] 9 0

 - Dates in brackets indicate period during which officers began serving in such capacity.
-Executive officers serve at the pleasure of the Board of Directors and are elected annually for one-year terms. - Mr. Schultz was appointed Chief Executive Officer of the Company in May 2011.
-From May 2010 to May 2011 he served as the Company's Executive Vice President of Operations.
-From October 2007 to April 2010 he served as the Vice President and General Manager of Transition Networks, Inc. From May 2000 to September 2007, he served as Transition Networks Vice President of Marketing.
-Prior to May 2000, he was Distribution Business Manager for AMP Division of Tyco International, Ltd. - 3 Mr. McGraw was appointed Chief Financial Officer in January 2008.
-From September 2002 to December 2007 he served as President of Suttle.
-From May 2001 to August 2002, he served as Chief Operating Officer of JDL Technologies, Inc. Prior to May 2001, he was Vice President-General Manager of Precision Diversified Industries in Plymouth, MN. - 4 Mr. Blackwood was appointed Vice President and General Manager of Suttle in December 2007.
-From July 2001 to November 2007 he served as Suttle's Vice President of Sales.
-Prior to July 2001 he was Vice President of Sales for Americable. - Mr. Sadura was appointed Vice President and General Manager of Transition Networks in February 2011.
-From June 2007 to January 2011 he served as the Director of China Operations for Transition Networks.
-Prior to June 2007, he was a Product Manager at Transition Networks. - 6 Mr. Skucius was appointed Vice President of Information Technology in January 2010.
+Executive officers serve at the pleasure of the Board of Directors and are subject to contractual agreements. - Mr. Sampson was appointed Interim Chief Executive Officer of the Company in September 2013.
+He served as the Company's Chief Executive Officer from 1969 to June 2007.
+He has been the Company's Chairman of the Board of Directors since 1971. - 3 Mr. Freeman was appointed Chief Financial Officer in September 2013.
+From March 1992 to September 2013, he held management positions within operations and finance at Bro-Tex Co, Inc, (paper and cloth wiper products, and carpet recycling) most recently serving as the Vice President and Chief Financial Officer.
+Prior to his appointment as Chief Financial Officer, he served as a director of CSI since 1988. - 4 Mr. Blackwood served as Vice President and General Manager of Suttle from December 2007 until he was appointed President in September 2013.
+From July 2001 to November 2007, he served as Suttle's Vice President of Sales.
+Prior to July 2001 he was Vice President of Sales for Americable. - Mr. Otis was appointed President and General Manager of Transition Networks in September 2013.
+From December 2010 to June 2011 he served as Vice President, Operations Professional Services for TE Connectivity, Inc. Prior to December 2010, he was the Vice President, Marketing and Business Development ADC Professional Services. - Mr. Skucius was appointed Vice President of Information Technology in January 2010.
 From July 2007 to December 2009 he served as Vice President and General Manager of JDL.
-From 1980 to 2007 he was the Company's Director of Management Information Services. - Ms. Nesburg Bleick was appointed Vice President, Human Resources in January 2009.
-From October 2002 to December 2008, she served as Director of Human Resources. - 8 Mr. Fluegge was appointed Vice President and General Manager of JDL Technologies in December 2011.
-Prior to this, he was the Vice President of Workload Automation at GSS AMERICA / GSS INFOTECH / INFOSPECTRUM CONSULTING. - 9 Ms. Hlavka was appointed Corporate Controller in May 2011.
+From 1980 to 2007 he was the Company's Director of Management Information Services. - Mr. Fluegge served as Vice President and General Manager of JDL Technologies from December 2011 until he was appointed President in September 2013.
+Prior to this, he was the Vice President of Workload Automation at GSS AMERICA / GSS INFOTECH / INFOSPECTRUM CONSULTING. - Ms. Hlavka was appointed Corporate Controller in May 2011.
 From July 2008 to April 2011, she served as the Assistant Corporate Controller.
 Prior to July 2008, she was an auditor for Deloitte and Touche, LLP.
+She also served as Interim Chief Financial Officer from May 2013 until September 2013.